Disclosure: This project was sponsored by Fat Quarter Shop – Thank You!

 What You Need to make my bag

-- Dutch Tulips patterns from Fat Quarter Shop
+- Dutch Tulips pattern from Fat Quarter Shop

 - 8 fat quarters of fabric